Skip to content

 71b7e06000-71b7e28000 rw-p /data/local/tmp/re.frida.server/frida-agent-64.so

-The other method (which also works on non-rooted devices) involves embedding a frida-gadget into the APK and forcing the app to load it as a native library.
-If you inspect the app's memory maps after starting the app (no need to attach explicitly), you'll find the embedded Frida gadget as libfrida-gadget.so.
+Another approach, which also works on non-rooted devices, involves embedding Frida Gadget into the APK and forcing the app to load it as a native library.
+In this case, the app loads the Gadget when it starts, so no explicit attach step is required.
+If you inspect the app's memory maps after startup, you may find the embedded Frida Gadget as libfrida-gadget.so:

 bullhead:/ # cat /proc/18370/maps | grep -i frida